HowProgrammingWorks/Book/content/Index.en.md

    3.6.
 Trees and Graphs
    3.7.
 Dataset projections
 4. Extended concepts
    4.1.
-Programming languages and paradigms, technology stack
+What is a technology stack
    4.2.
 Development environment and debugging
    4.3.
 Iterations: recursion, iterators, and generators
    4.4.
 Application building blocks: files, modules, components